Electr0d/NoteVault/README.md

 ## Settings
 Click on the gear icon to open the settings so you can change the master password.

+## Tooltips
+When hovering over any button, a little tooltip appears, giving you a hint on what the button does.

 ## Saving
 Whenever you make changes, a "Save" button appears on the bottom left, prompting you to confirm your changes.